ryanczm/Analytic-Musings/notes/fa/fa.md

     * Differential - The differential problem is equivalent to the transfer problem.
 In other words, quantifying how effective the transfer window is, ex-ante, beyond using net spend as a proxy.
 This is an open problem.
 A good transfer window provides a big boost to the players.
     * Transfer window effectiveness - impact of incomings (ex-ante) and impact of outgoings (ex-post).
     * Net spend - Captures the financial factor, aka spending power.
 But says nothing about the quality of signings.
+    * Discretionary Transfer Score Adjustment - Discount or increase the overall transfer score/feature by a factor just by doing YouTube scouting and following transfer windows.
+Cannot backtest this so must be for upcoming live season.
 * **Core momentum feature**
     * XG - Window of league/point-weighted gamestate-weighted XG differentials - prior XG differentials should encode performance, XG mean reverts to true performance (another hypothesis that needs testing).
     * XG Over/underperformance of goal diff - Window of league/point-weighted gamestate-weighted goal differentials - Some teams structurally over/underperform their xG, based on style factors (need to research this) or just player power (e.g outrageous goals like PSG)